-All students preparing a thesis document and a final oral examination must attend a "thesis/defense preparation briefing."
-These sessions are regularly offered by the Office of Graduate Programs in the School of Engineering and Technology with dates, times and locations reposted each semester.
-Each MS student is expected to complete this briefing prior to composing the first draft of the thesis.
-Generally, the student and major professor begin working through drafts of the thesis at least 2 - 3 months before the anticipated date of the final oral examination.
-Therefore, it would be prudent to complete a "thesis/defense preparation briefing" the semester before the anticipated date of the final oral examination.
+- All students preparing a Thesis document and a final oral examination must attend a Thesis/Defense Preparation Briefing.
+These sessions are regularly offered by the Office of Graduate Programs in the School of Engineering and Technology with dates, times, and locations reposted each semester.
+Each Master of Science student is expected to complete this briefing prior to composing the first draft of the Thesis.
+Generally, the student and major professor begin working through drafts of the Thesis at least 2-3 months before the anticipated date of the Final Oral Examination.
+Therefore, it would be prudent to complete a Thesis/Defense Preparation Briefing the semester before the anticipated date of the Final Oral Examination. - All requirements and deadlines must be met for successful completion of Final Oral Examination and Thesis deposit for graduation. - Students must complete and submit form GS-8, Request for Appointment of Examining Committee, to the Plan of Study Coordinator in the Department of Biomedical Engineering at least four weeks prior to the anticipated Final Oral Examination date.
+The Purdue Graduate School requires that the date, time, and location of the Final Oral Examination be registered at least three weeks in advance of the oral examination.

-- All requirements and deadlines must be met for successful completion of final oral examination and thesis deposit for graduation. - Students must complete and submit form GS-8 "Request for Appointment of Examining Committee" to the Graduate Programs Coordinator at least four weeks prior to the anticipated final oral examination date.
-The Purdue Graduate School requires that the date, time and location of the final examination be registered at least three weeks in advance of the oral examination. - Students must have in their possession form GS-7 "Report of Master's Examining Committee" and form GS-9 "Purdue University Graduate School Thesis Acceptance" for completion immediately following their oral examination.
-These forms are available from the Graduate Programs Coordinator of the School of Engineering and Technology. - Students must adhere to the standards set forth in the "Manual for the Preparation of Graduate Theses" published by the Purdue Graduate School and available from the Graduate Programs Coordinator of the School of Engineering and Technology. - It is incumbent upon the student to adhere to the requirements and guidelines stated in this manual.
-The Purdue Graduate School will not accept a thesis that has improper or inappropriate formatting.
-In such cases the thesis will be returned to the student for revision before the MS degree can be conferred. - Purchase one set of Purdue thesis black binders and 100% white cotton paper (20 lb weight).
-In addition to submitting one bound thesis for the department's archive, students must submit an electronic thesis deposit (ETD) to the Purdue University Graduate School as well as an ETD submission to the IUPUI Libraries. - Check with your research advisor to determine whether your thesis needs to be kept confidential.
-If confidentiality is required for your thesis form GS-15 "Request for Confidentiality" must be filed with the Graduate Programs Coordinator of the School of Engineering and Technology upon completion of the oral examination. - The student must personally meet with the Graduate Programs Coordinator for verification of thesis document format. - The final, approved thesis document for the Purdue Graduate School must be deposited at the IUPUI Graduate Office by the published semester deadline.
-Contact the IUPUI Graduate Office to make an appointment at least one week in advance of this deadline to arrange for deposit of the thesis. - Students should plan for needing at least 2 days to complete all of the final revisions for thesis formatting and administrative paperwork related to the thesis deposit process.
-While all of this takes place after successful completion of the oral examination, a MS degree can not be conferred until the thesis has been officially recorded with the Purdue University Graduate School.
+Students must have in their possession form GS-7, Report of Master's Examining Committee, and form GS-9, Purdue University Graduate School Thesis Acceptance, for completion immediately following their oral examination.
+These forms are available from the Plan of Study Coordinator in the Department of Biomedical Engineering.

+• Students must adhere to the standards set forth in the Manual for the Preparation of Graduate Theses published by the Purdue Graduate School and available from the Graduate Programs Coordinator of the School of Engineering and Technology.

+It is incumbent upon the student to adhere to the requirements and guidelines stated in this manual.
+The Purdue Graduate School will not accept a Thesis that has improper or inappropriate formatting.
+In such cases, the Thesis will be returned to the student for revision before the Master of Science degree can be conferred.

+- Students must purchase one set of Purdue Thesis black binders and 100% white cotton paper (20 lb weight).
+In addition to submitting one bound thesis for the department's archive, students must submit an electronic thesis deposit (ETD) to the Purdue University Graduate School as well as an ETD submission to the IUPUI Libraries. - Students must check with their research advisors to determine whether their Thesis needs to be kept confidential.
+If confidentiality is required for your Thesis, form GS-15, Request for Confidentiality must be filed with the Plan of Study Coordinator in the Department of Biomedical Engineering upon completion of the Final Oral Examination. - The student must personally meet with the Graduate Programs Coordinator for verification of Thesis document format. - The final, approved Thesis document for the Purdue Graduate School must be deposited at the IUPUI Graduate Office by the published semester deadline.
+Contact the IUPUI Graduate Office to make an appointment at least one week in advance of this deadline to arrange for deposit of the Thesis. - Students should plan for needing at least 2 days to complete all of the final revisions for Thesis formatting and administrative paperwork related to the Thesis deposit process.
+While all of this takes place after successful completion of the oral examination, a Master of Science degree cannot be conferred until the Thesis has been officially recorded with the Purdue University Graduate School.